RuedigerVoigt/data-sources/README.md

-# data-sources
+# Data Sources

-Mainly free data sources useful for political science or machine learning
+Mainly free data sources useful for political science or machine learning.
+Most of them I used in some project.